 A Stellar Source

 Al-Fihrist was translated into English in 1969-1970 by Bayard Dodge (1888-1972), a United States scholar of Islam and the president of the American University in Beirut.
 While not a perfect translation (according to modern scholars), the English-language translation is free to access at the Internet Archive, and it is great fun to dip into.
+I'll give you some of that in Part II.

 The Structure

-A drawing of the constellation of Pegasus from Al-Sufi's Book of the Fixed Stars, a revision of Ptolemy's Almagest with Arabic star names, statistics, and drawings of the constellations published in 964.
+A drawing of the constellation of Pegasus from al-Sufi's Book of the Fixed Stars, a revision of Ptolemy's Almagest with Arabic star names, statistics, and drawings of the constellations published in 964.
 Al-Nadim called Al-Sufi 'The best of the astronomers,' and listed this book in Chapter 7 of al-Fihrist.
-This copy was made 1009-1010 CE and it resides in the Bodleian Library at Oxford.
+This copy was made in 1009-1010 CE and it resides in the Bodleian Library at Oxford.
 CC BY 4.0

 - Book 1 lists scripts active in the world as al-Nadim knew them: Arabic, Syriac, Persian, Hebrew, Greek, Lombard and Saxon, Chinese, Manichaean, Soghdian, Indian (he was told there were about 200 of them), African (Ethiopian and Beja), Turkish, Russian, Latin, and Armenian.